buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 }
 ```

 However just a string is not very useful.
 In order to help dealing with configuration information more easily, we introduce the `MyIni` class.

+>**Note**: If you are using an IDE like Visual Studio and want to use this class in an existing script, you might need to add `using VRage.Game.ModAPI.Ingame.Utilities;` to the top of your code file(s).

 This class helps you parse and read strings in [the old fashioned INI format](https://en.wikipedia.org/wiki/INI_file):

 ```ini
 [FirstDataSection]